 Standard weight loss diets provide 500–1,000 fewer calories than estimated to be necessary for weight maintenance and initially result in a loss of ∼1–2 lb/week.
 Although many people can lose some weight (as much as 10% of initial weight in ∼6 months) with such diets, without continued support and follow-up, people usually regain the weight they have lost.

 The optimal macronutrient distribution of weight loss diets has not been established.
-Although low-fat diets have traditionally been promoted for weight loss, two randomized controlled trials found that subjects on low-carbohydrate diets (<30 g/day of carbohydrate) lost more weight at 6 months than subjects on low-fat diets (19,20).
+Although low-fat diets have traditionally been promoted for weight loss, two randomized controlled trials found that subjects on low-carbohydrate diets lost more weight at 6 months than subjects on low-fat diets (19,20).
+Another study of overweight women randomized to one of four diets showed significantly more weight loss at 12 months with the Atkins low-carbohydrate diet than with higher-carbohydrate diets (20a).
 However, at 1 year, the difference in weight loss between the low-carbohydrate and low-fat diets was not significant and weight loss was modest with both diets.
 Changes in serum triglyceride and HDL cholesterol were more favorable with the low-carbohydrate diets.
 In one study, those subjects with type 2 diabetes demonstrated a greater decrease in A1C with a low-carbohydrate diet than with a low-fat diet (20).
-A recent meta analysis showed that at 6 months, low-carbohydrate diets were associated with greater improvements in triglyceride and HDL cholesterol concentrations than low-fat diets; however, LDL cholesterol was significantly higher on the low-carbohydrate diets (21).
+A recent meta-analysis showed that at 6 months, low-carbohydrate diets were associated with greater improvements in triglyceride and HDL cholesterol concentrations than low-fat diets; however, LDL cholesterol was significantly higher on the low-carbohydrate diets (21).
 Further research is needed to determine the long-term efficacy and safety of low-carbohydrate diets (13).
-The recommended dietary allowance (RDA) for carbohydrate (130 g/day) is an average minimum requirement and is lower than most individuals consume (22).
-Therefore, low-carbohydrate diets (restricting total carbohydrate to <130 g/day) are not recommended.
-An important reason for not recommending low-carbohydrate diets is that they eliminate many foods that are important sources of energy, fiber, vitamins, and minerals and are important in dietary palatability.
+The recommended dietary allowance (RDA) for digestible carbohydrate is 130 g/day and is based on providing adequate glucose as the required fuel for the central nervous system without reliance on glucose production from ingested protein or fat (22).
+Although brain fuel needs can be met on lower-carbohydrate diets, long-term metabolic effects of very-low-carbohydrate diets are unclear, and such diets eliminate many foods that are important sources of energy, fiber, vitamins, and minerals and are important in dietary palatability (22).